-Additionally, PG&E retained Merrimack Energy as the IE for its MTR solicitation efforts, which participated in and undertook a number of activities in connection with the solicitation process.18 In the IE Report attached to AL 7602-E, Merrimack Energy provides an evaluation of the MTR RFO - Phase 3's outreach activities and solicitation robustness, PG&E's bid evaluation and selection methodology, administration of the solicitation process, and fairness of the solicitation administration.
-Overall, Merrimack Energy states that the solicitation process was undertaken in a "fair and equitable manner" and that the evaluation methodologies applied to the different types of products were fair, reasonable and consistent and did not unduly bias against any technologies or product types.
-The IE recommends approving the MTR contract herein.
+Merrimack Energy provides an evaluation of the MTR RFO - Phase 3's outreach activities and solicitation robustness, PG&E's bid evaluation and selection methodology, administration of the solicitation process, and fairness of the solicitation administration.
+Overall, Merrimack Energy states that the solicitation process was undertaken in a "fair and equitable manner" and that the evaluation methodologies applied to the different types of products were fair, reasonable and consistent and did not unduly bias any technologies or product types.
+The IE recommends approving both MTR contracts herein.

 We have reviewed PG&E's MTR RFO - Phase 3 evaluation methodology and the IE Report.
-We agree with Merrimack Energy's general findings that the solicitation and resulting selection of the Pastoria Project was conducted fairly and should be approved.
-Further, we agree with Merrimack Energy's specific finding that the contract cost is competitive when considering the project's delivery date, PG&E's 2026 requirement, and the avoided costs for MTR bridge capacity.
+We agree with Merrimack Energy's general findings that the solicitation and resulting selection of the Projects were conducted fairly.

+Further, the contract costs of the MTR Contracts are competitive with other stand-alone energy storage contracts.